 Innovators are not Specialists

 The nature of an invention is that once it is implemented, we cannot reverse its impact.
 It is possible to go over to a different invention, but we can never go to the time before the creation of the initiated invention.
 An invention or design changes our world forever.
-That what has occurred many times in the humanity history and we have never looked back again, and it will occur again.
+That what has occurred many times in human history and we have never looked back again, and it will occur again.

-Many businesses and organisations whether they are for profit, not-for- profit and even government agencies are continually challenged to look for new solutions and ideas to make their organisation more efficient or create new products to increase their revenue stream.
+Many businesses and organisations whether they are for-profit, not-for-profit and even government agencies are continually challenged to look for new solutions and ideas to make their organisation more efficient or create new products to increase their revenue stream.

 I have seen businesses employ specialist daily as an executive and hope that those professionals invent an idea which benefits their corporation.

 I believe specialists are essential to implement, maintain and to refine ideas and inventions, but they are not inventors.
 The executive people are expected to be the person who takes the business to enhanced directions.
 We see specialists occupy many executive positions.
 This kind of appointments of high-level posts may be devastating for an organisation in the long term.
 Practically the organisation is employing a maintenance person.
-They do not employ someone who can take the foundation to a creative and positive direction.
+They do not hire someone who can take the foundation in a creative and positive direction.